c-grigsby/computer-vision/README.md

 </div>

-This application utilizes machine learning via Optical Character Recognition ([OCR](https://nanonets.com/blog/deep-learning-ocr/)) to analyze the text content found within any image.
+This client-side application utilizes machine learning via Optical Character Recognition ([OCR](https://nanonets.com/blog/deep-learning-ocr/)) to analyze the text content found within any image.
 It accomplishes this task via the the Azure Computer Vision API, an AI service that analyzes content in images and video.

 ## Demo